 As it does each year, ArtsWave relies on grantmaking committees of more than 50 community representatives to help evaluate grant submissions and determine dollar awards.
-A majority of funds are dedicated for impact grants to 35 local arts organizations ranging from $12,500 to over $3 million.
-In addition, ArtsWave will invest $435,000 in 60 smaller project grants and strategic local partnerships.
-Restricted gifts to the community campaign will underwrite special initiatives in arts and health, arts education, and neighborhood development.
-Contributions to the campaign also support a wide variety of shared services for arts organizations such as board training and volunteer programs, as well as fundraising expenses for the campaign.
+A majority of funds provide impact grants to 35 local arts organizations.
+In addition, ArtsWave is investing $435,000 in 60 smaller project grants and strategic local partnerships.
+Restricted gifts to the community campaign will underwrite special initiatives in arts innovation, arts education, and arts and health.
+Contributions to the campaign also support a wide variety of shared services for arts organizations such as collective marketing, board training, and employee engagement programs, as well as campaign fundraising expenses.
 ArtsWave will also continue its groundbreaking work in quantifying and promoting arts’ impact across the community.

-The ArtsWave Board of Trustees also approved the commitment of funds to strategic partnerships with several local organizations including Cincinnati Public Radio, CET, the University of Cincinnati’s College Conservatory of Music, Cincinnati Arts Association, Cincinnati Chamber Orchestra, the May Festival and Vocal Arts Ensemble, Enjoy the Arts, Chorus America, and the NKU Scripps Howard Center for Civic Engagement.
-Each strategic partnership is designed to advance ArtsWave’s impact agenda by extending ArtsWave’s reach into new constituencies, provide capacity-building support, leverage marketing and promotion for the sector , and support innovative collaborations.
+The ArtsWave Board of Trustees also approved the commitment of funds to strategic partnerships with several local organizations including the University of Cincinnati’s College Conservatory of Music, Cincinnati Arts Association, and Cincinnati Chamber Orchestra, among others.
+Each strategic partnership is designed to advance ArtsWave’s impact agenda by extending ArtsWave’s reach into new constituencies, provide capacity-building support, leverage marketing and promotion for the sector, and support innovative collaborations.